glidingnz/scoringscripts/README.md

-# scoringscripts
+# GNZ Scoring Scripts
+### FOR SCORERS: ONLY DOWNLOAD "New Zealand Annex A scoring 2020.pas"
+### THEN IMPORT THE SCRIPT TO SEEYOU AND SET UP CLASS NAMES
+---

 Gliding NZ Scoring Scripts

-## FOR SCORERS: JUST DOWNLOAD "New Zealand Annex A scoring 2020.pas" IMPORT TO SEEYOU AND SET UP CLASS NAMES ##

 For use with "SeeYou" Competition Scoring